 Kaipara District is changing.
-Since our last Long Term Plan (LTP) we have a newly elected Council and delivered significant projects for our community.
+Since our last Long-Term Plan (LTP 2018-2028) we have a newly elected Council and are delivering significant projects for our community, including a capital works programme in 2021-2022 that is twice the dollar value of previous years.
 We have grown in size, reputation and confidence which shows in the significant Government investment we have attracted to the district in the last two years.
 Our small Council has similar growth challenges as many other mid-sized councils and some additional challenges resulting from a previous lack of investment in infrastructure.